 Custom configuration files

-Normally you only the default configuration file.
+Normally, you only need the default configuration file.
 But for special requirements there are further VPN tunnels.
 For these you need custom configuration files that you find on Custom configuration.

 With split tunneling only the traffic with destination KIT goes through the VPN tunnel.

-In case of using split tunneling with network manager in Linux make sure that Use this connection only for resources on its network" is checked in the NetworkManager under IPv4 settings →routes.
+In case of using split tunneling with network manager in Linux make sure that Use this connection only for resources on its network" is checked in the NetworkManager under IPv4 and IPv6 settings →routes.

 Establish a VPN connection from multiple computers simultaniously